Let's be honest. How many people actually want to be on a diet?

 As one of the most popular fasting methods for beginners, the Lean Gains method was created by Martin Berkhan as a way to make fasting both convenient and habitual.

-The premise behind the plan is simple; dieters don't eat anything for 16 hours and then eat within an eight hour time period.
+The premise behind this diet plan is simple; dieters don't eat anything for 16 hours and then eat within an eight hour eating window - sometimes referred to as 16/8 fasting.

 Most people eat their last meal of the day around 8pm and then fast through the night and morning until 1pm.
 For maximum fat-burning benefit, some people choose to workout around 11am or noon.